AnggaR96s/Reforestation/README.md

-## The best time on a clock is 6:30--hands down.
+## Don't buy flowers at a monastery.
+Because only you can prevent florist friars.